Richard-Lynch/DSA_Anton/README.md

 ## Demos

 Some sort of visual demos of different ideas in action.
 Is WebGL a good tool to do this?
+Or would it be better to have some exemplar C code and Makefiles etc...

 folder | description
 ------ | -----------